kubernetes/community/contributors/design-proposals/admission_control_extension.md

 }

 type ResourceDefaultInitializer struct {
-    // Resource is the resource that should be initialized Resource string
+    // Resource identifies the type of resource to be initialized that should be initialized Resource GroupResource
     // Initializers are the default names that will be registered to this resource Initializers []string
 }